cativ3/cativ3/README.md

 # Hi there!

-I'm Yusuf!
-I'm an expert on backend technologies.
+I am Yusuf!
+I specialize in backend technologies and work mainly on adtech.

 Contact me via these platforms!